billlidc/Data-Structures/README.md

 /**
  * Gets and removes the top item in O(1).
  * @return top, item on the top
- * @throws StackException indicates that stack is empty */
+ * @throws StackException indicating the stack is empty */
 @Override
 public AnyType pop() {